Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

       User property: failOnLintViolation
       Fail the build if the spec has lint violation (Violation with Severity.MUST)

+    failOnBoatBayErrorResponse (Default: true)
+      User property: failOnBoatBayErrorResponse
+      Fail the build if boatbay server returns an error

     groupId (Default: ${project.groupId})
       User property: groupId